dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

    - If the signer does _not_ support sessions, it may send a response immediately _without_ prompting the user.
 Scopes should be granted subject to a static signer policy.
 Skip to step 6.
      > **Note:** Stateless signers MUST prompt the user to approve each request individually for each method defined in an ICRC-25 extension.
    - Otherwise, continue with step 4.
-   > **Note:** It is recommended that signers assist users when granting permissions to relying parties, e.g. by maintaining a list of well-known relying parties and displaying additional information about the relying party, such as its name, logo, etc., or in the case of an unknown relying party, by displaying a warning.
 4. Depending on the session state the signer either skips or displays the details of the to-be-established connection to the user:
     - If there is an active session with the relying party, skip to the next step, otherwise:
         - the signer presents the details of the to-be-established connection to the user.
 If the user has never interacted with this relying party before, the signer may display information explaining that the user is about to establish a connection with a new relying party.